What is Multiple Sclerosis?

-Approximately 85% of patients begin the disease with relapsing-remitting MS. These patients experience episodic relapses (sometimes called flares, attacks or exacerbations).
+Approximately 85 percent of patients begin the disease with relapsing-remitting MS. These patients experience episodic relapses (sometimes called flares, attacks or exacerbations).
 They may experience the onset of symptoms over a few days or weeks, with gradual recovery that can be complete or incomplete.

 Over time, some patients will experience “progression,” less inflammatory changes and more of a slow, progressive worsening of multiple symptoms and disability.
 This is classified as secondary-progressive MS. Over time there can also be a decrease in brain volume.

 Approximately 15 percent of patients never have relapses.
 Their disease is characterized by an increase of symptoms over time.
 This stage is known as primary-progressive MS.